WateryDaisy5219/heron-take-home/heron_data_launch_follow_up.md

 Heron has a number of additional tools / settings to help streamline your underwriting process.
 For example:
 * **Export data to custom excel template** — Configure an export format/schema on your Heron Dashboard that will match your existing underwriting template
-* **Email auto-reply to request missing docs** — set up an automated auto-reply email on your Heron Dashboard that will request missing docs from new applications.
+* **Email auto-reply to request missing docs** — Set up an automated auto-reply email on your Heron Dashboard that will request missing docs from new applications
-* **Daily CRM sync report** — Set up alerts on your Heron Dashboard for notifications of CRM syncing jobs.
+* **Daily CRM sync report** — Set up alerts on your Heron Dashboard for notifications of CRM syncing jobs
-* **Industry categorization tool** — set up specific restricted industries on your Heron Dashboard, and her will automatically assess whether end users match intrusties
+* **Industry categorization tool** — set up specific restricted industries on your Heron Dashboard, and Heron will automatically assess whether end users match industries
 * **End user validation tool** — Validate and confirm end user information and surface any mismatches

 We're happy to help implement any of the above and more!
 Please contact support@herondata.io to set up time to configure the tools.